 Term Definition Greenfield Clean, undeveloped land.
 Greenhouse gases Components of the atmosphere that contribute to the greenhouse effect.
 Greenhouse gases include water vapour, carbon dioxide, methane, nitrous oxide, and ozone.
 The majority of greenhouse gases come mostly from natural sources but are also contributed to by human activity.
 Groundborne noise Sound that passes through the ground and is audible at the surface.
 Groundwater Groundwater is the water beneath the surface that can be collected with wells, tunnels, or drainage galleries, or that flows naturally to the earth's surface via seeps or springs.
 Groundwater is the water that is pumped by wells and flows out through springs.
 Groundwater flow Movement of water beneath the ground surface facilitated by the types of subsurface materials, faulting and bedding, the slope and hydrological characteristics of the materials and the amount and location of water.
 Habitat The physical and living environment in which an organism or community of organisms live.
 Hayes's Indices A catalogue of all the articles, poems and reviews (apart from short notices) in the periodicals published in Ireland, which contain material likely to be of value for research whatever the intellectual or cultural activity.
 Hydrocarbon pollution The contamination of an environment with substances consisting only of carbon and hydrogen atoms.
 Hydrological impacts The effect on the water systems, river, lakes, groundwater, etc. Impacted receptors Those who are likely to experience a change in their environment as a result of the scheme.
 Indirect effects Effects that occur due to the project indirectly.
 Indirect impact Impacts on the environment which are not a direct result of the project, often produced away from the project or as a result of a complex pathway.
 In-stream impacts Impacts which occur within a watercourse.
 Irish Rail Interconnector A connection with a proposed 5.2 km underground line, connecting the Docklands and Hueston Station.
 Landuse The use or activities which occur within particular areas Launch sites The locations from which the tunnel boring machines are to be launched.
-Light rail - Rail transport systems used to convey light or rapid speeds.
-Linear scheme Rail transport systems used to convey light or rapid speeds.
-A scheme that is linear in spatial design.
+Light rail Rail transport systems used to convey light or rapid speeds.
 Linear scheme A scheme that is linear in spatial design.
-Linear scheme Long-term effects A scheme that is linear in spatial design.
-Effects that will persist long into the future.
-Linear scheme Long-term effects Luas A scheme that is linear in spatial design.
-Effects that will persist long into the future.
-Dublin's light rail transport system.
-Linear scheme Long-term effects Luas M50 A scheme that is linear in spatial design.
-Effects that will persist long into the future.
-Dublin's light rail transport system.
-A C-shaped orbital motorway transport route around Dublin.
-Takes into account the quality, type and range of impact that will occur Linear scheme Long-term effects Luas M50 Magnitude of Impacts A scheme that is linear in spatial design.
-Effects that will persist long into the future.
-Dublin's light rail transport system.
-A C-shaped orbital motorway transport route around Dublin.
-Takes into account the quality, type and range of impact that will occur as well as the duration over which the impact will occur.
-Effects that will persist for some time into the future, but will not Linear scheme Long-term effects Luas M50 Magnitude of Impacts Medium-term effects A scheme that is linear in spatial design.
-Effects that will persist long into the future.
-Dublin's light rail transport system.
-A C-shaped orbital motorway transport route around Dublin.
-Takes into account the quality, type and range of impact that will occur as well as the duration over which the impact will occur.
-Effects that will persist for some time into the future, but will not be permanent.
+Long-term effects Effects that will persist long into the future.
+Luas Dublin's light rail transport system.
+M50 A C-shaped orbital motorway transport route around Dublin.
+Magnitude of Impacts Takes into account the quality, type and range of impact that will occur as well as the duration over which the impact will occur.
+Medium-term effects Effects that will persist for some time into the future, but will not be permanent.
+Medium-term effects Mining techniques be permanent.